DasGreff/processgpx/README.md

 - **No GPX files found**: Check that `.gpx` files exist in the mounted folder
 - **Permission errors**: Ensure the mounted folder has proper read/write permissions
 - **Generation failed**: Check container logs for error details

-## About

-Uses [processGPX](https://github.com/djconnel/processGPX) by djconnel - an advanced Perl tool for GPX file analysis and processing.